 Garage welding ventilation

 Always be sure your home welding shop is well ventilated to protect you from the fumes, dust and particles that are created when working in your shop.
 It’s also important to wear personal protective equipment, which we will discuss further in the next section.
 Depending on the type and amount of welding you’re doing, leaving a door or window open, running a box fan and wearing a disposable mask could be sufficient.
 Always be sure that fumes are being pulled away from your breathing area, never across or through it.
 If you do a lot of welding you may want to consider investing in a small, portable fume extractor to help remove fume at the source of the weld.
+The recommended way to determine adequate ventilation is to sample for the composition and quantity of fumes and gases to which you are exposed.

 Proper personal protective equipment